thomasjjj/tg-keyword-trends/README.md

 # Telegram Keyword Trends
+A monitoring tool to explore the emergence of hatespeech, disinformation, and narratives of interest on the Telegram chat platform.
+Please use this tool with caution as it does not have content moderation or filtering.
+You are responsible for the content that may be exported.

 ###### Screenshot of tool in action
 [![Screenshot of tool in action](https://user-images.githubusercontent.com/118008765/230943146-8c7fc77f-0b2f-4bf3-8f07-9e3d959ca30c.png "Screenshot of tool in action")](https://user-images.githubusercontent.com/118008765/230943146-8c7fc77f-0b2f-4bf3-8f07-9e3d959ca30c.png "Screenshot of tool in action")